-Assessment Item Implementation Status Non-implementation
+A Implementation Status Yes No Summary Non-implementation

-Assessment item Yes No and Its Reason(s)
+Assessment Item Yes and Its Reason(s)

 Diversified Core Items Gender Manag ement Admini stration Leaders hip and decisio n making Knowle dge of industr y Finance and account ing Legal

 Wu, Chi-Yung Male V V V

 Gau, Kuo-Tung Male V V V V

 Chang, Chih Male V V V

 Lin, Cheng-Fung Male V V V

 Tsai, Jung-Tsung Male V V V

 Wang, Jen-Chung Male V V V V V

 Lu, Cheng-Yueh Male V V V V

 Hsing, Chih-Tien Male V V V

 Kuo, Tai-Haur Male V V V

-(2) Other than the Compensation Committee and the Audit Committee which are required by law, does the Company plan to set up other Board committees? ✓ (2) The Company Audit Commito set up other and operation ittee.
-In the function he future, nal comm the Con npany wil l decide whether None
+(2) Other than the Compensation Committee and the Audit Committee which are required by law, does the Company plan to set up other Board committees? ✓ Audit Committo set up other) The Company has set up a Compensation Committee and an Audit Committee.
+In the future, the Company will decide whether to set up other functional committees according to regulations and operational needs.

 (3) Has the Company formulated the ✓ (3) None

-Assessment Item Implementation Status Non-implementation 1 ISSOSSINGIA TOM Yes No Summary and Its Reason(s) regulations and method for the performance evaluation of the board of directors, conducts performance evaluation regularly every year, reports the results of the performance evaluation to the board of directors, and takes it as a reference for the remuneration, nomination and re-appointment of each director?
+Assessment Item Implementation Status Implementation Status TOIL rissessment item Yes No Summary and Its Reason(s) regulations and method for the performance evaluation of the board of directors, conducts performance evaluation regularly every year, reports the results of the performance evaluation to the board of directors, and takes it as a reference for the remuneration, nomination and re-appointment of each director?
 A. The "Board of Directors' Self-assessment of Performance" was approved by the Company Board of Directors in January, 2016.
-The performance assessment of the Board of Directors and the functional committees shall include at least the following five aspects: (1) The degree of participation in the operation of the Company; (2) Improving the decision-making quality of the Board of Directors; (3) Composition and structure of the Board of Directors; (4) Appointment and continuous education of directors and (5) Internal control.
-B. Collecting relevant information of the Board of Directors, the Audit Committee and the Compensation Committee at year end.
+The performance assessment of the Board of Directors and the functional committees shall include at least the following five aspects: (1) The degree of participation in the operation of the Company; (2) Improving the decision-making quality of the Board of Directors and functional committees; (3) Composition and structure of the Board of Directors and functional committees; (4) Appointment and continuous education of directors and (5) Internal control.
+B. Collecting relevant information of the Board of Directors, individual directors, the Audit Committee and the Compensation Committee at the end of the year.
 After a return of questionnaires, the evaluation index scores will be formulated and reported to the Board of Directors.
-It is taken as a reference for the remuneration, nomination and re-appointment of each director.
-The Company has completed a performance assessment of the Board of Directors, the Audit Committee and the Compensation Committee in February, 2020.
-After the assessment, the functions of the Board of Directors, the Audit Committee and the Compensation Committee were found to work well during 2019.
-(4) Does the Company regularly evaluate its external auditors' independence? ✓ (4) A. The Company shall review the professional qualification and independence of independent certified public accountants (CPA) regularly every year.
-The statement of Independence from Auditors by KPMG was subject to approval by the Audit Committee and Board of Directors in March, 2019.
+It is taken as a reference for the remuneration, nomination and re-appointment of each directors.
+C. The Company has reported to the Board of Directors in February, 2021.
+After the assessment, the functions of the Board of Directors, the Audit Committee and the Compensation Committee were found to work well during 2020.
+(4) Does the Company regularly evaluate its external auditors' independence? ✓ A. The Company shall review the professional qualification and independence of independent certified public accountants (CPA) regularly every year.
+The statement of Independence from Auditors by KPMG was subject to approval by the Audit Committee and Board of Directors in March, 2020.
 None